cj-mills/christianjmills/_posts/2020-11-14-Barracuda-PoseNet-Tutorial-6.md

 ### Create `jointPairs` Variable

 The next variable will contain pairs of key point indices.
-These pairs indicate the start and end points for the skeleton lines.
+The corresponding key points indicate the start and end points for the skeleton lines.

 ![jointPairs_variable](\images\barracuda-posenet-tutorial\jointPairs_variable.png)